-Staff will not take a CYP to hospital in their own car unless it is an absolute necessity and never unaccompanied.
+Staff will not take a CYP to hospital in their own car unless it is an absolute necessity.

 Staff will follow the school's normal emergency procedures (for example, calling 999).
 All pupils' IHCPs will clearly set out what constitutes an emergency and will explain what to do.